Cashing out annual leave

 Cashing out annual leave means an employee receives payment instead of taking time off work.

-Annual leave can only be cashed out when an award, enterprise agreement or other registered agreement allows it.
+Annual leave can only be cashed out when a registered agreement allows it.

 Certain rules apply when cashing out annual leave: